Retr0isBack/PS_Script_UserPW_Change/README.md

-This Script was created in a successful attempt to force a huge amount of Active Directory accounts to change their passwort at the next login
+This Script was created in a successful attempt to force a certain amount of Active Directory accounts to change their passwort at the next login
 It does so by reading out samAccountName's from a .csv file and executes the whole script for each user in a specially named row.
 The row name can of course be changed and should then be changed in the script .
 There were two versions of this Script one using samAccountName and one using UserPrincipalName.
 They have been combined into one Script and as the samAccountName was more convenient to use , the UserPrincipalName part has been commented out.